The Body Politic

-I am a Democrat but I’m not anti-Republican.
-I am a Liberal but I am not anti-Conservative.
-What I believe is that liberalism is necessary to move our conservative nature in the direction of progress.
+I believe that liberalism is necessary to move our conservative nature in the direction of progress.

-Believe me, I have as many friends on the right side of the aisle as on the left and they are all people I respect and whose company I enjoy.
+I have as many friends on the right side of the aisle as on the left and they are all people whose company I enjoy.
 I spend a great deal of time trying to understand our differences for the purpose of finding common ground to resolve conflict.
-My goal has always been to create a more civil dialogue that could lead to positive changes in our lives.
+My goal has always been to create a more civil dialogue that could lead to positive changes.

-One of the mistakes that we make is in believing that either side (right or left) is consistent and that the modern labels of “Republican” or “Democrat” are historically consistent.
+One of the mistakes we all make is in believing that either side (right or left) is historically consistent.

 Thomas Jefferson was a Democrat-Republican.
 He and Madison formed the party to oppose the Federalists, whose policies were in the interests of wealth, and to form trade agreements with Britain and to create a National Bank.
 By today’s definition, Jefferson more closely resembles a Democrat but the Democrat-Republicans favored states’ rights and strict adherence to the Constitution and eventually became known as Republicans.